HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ## Project outcome ##

-*Complete the following information.*

-### Project title ###
+### The Aquapour ###

 ### Project description ###
 Sick of countless dried dead plants?
 Want to  take the work out of owning house plants?
-The does it all for you!The caters to your plant's specific needs.
+The Aquapour does it all for you!
+The Aquapour caters to your plant's specific needs.
 It detects the moisture level of your plant and automatically waters your precious plant if it is dehyrated.
-Perfect for anyone who struggles to keep plants alive, the makes your life so much easier.
+Perfect for anyone who struggles to keep plants alive, the Aquapour makes your life so much easier.

-*In a few sentences, describe what the project is and does, who it is for, and a typical use case.*

 ### Showcase image ###